 We believe that it is not enough to rescue people at sea – people are also saved from drowning by political decisions on land.
 In addition to rescuing at sea, we therefore inform the public about the inhumane consequences of European migration policies.
-We stand up for the rights of people forced to fleeing across the sea and demand political change.
+We stand up for the rights of people forced to flee across the sea and demand political change.

 Implement applicable law